whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 4. Reboot.
 - Please share your modified SSDT and state full model name.
 - If you can't get your touchpad to work, please file a ticket in Issues or use the general patch in the touchpad folder.
+- Test if you can get your touchpad working with patched/replacement/SSDT-I2Cx_USTP.dsl.

 ## Replace WiFi/Bluetooth card